 It is possible to experience adverse events or side effects from HUMIRA.
 If you do experience any side effects, call your doctor right away.
 These are not all of the possible side effects associated with HUMIRA.
 Click here to see additional Important Safety Information.

-*HUMIRA (adalimumab) is approved for the treatment of non-infectious intermediate, posterior, and panuveitis in adult patients.
+*HUMIRA (adalimumab) is approved for the treatment of non-infectious intermediate, posterior, and panuveitis in adults and children 2 years of age and older.